augwich/railmap/README.md

  - See the [Dataset Category](https://trello.com/c/PLDbhUPZ) card for system codes.

 ```
-Line Data is exported from QGIS using the following settings:
+Line data is exported from QGIS using the following settings:
 ```
 - Line Projection in QGIS: WGS84/Pseudo-Mercator EPSG:3857
 - Offset line features 20 units in QGIS